Nature’s Variety Instinct Freeze-Dried Raw Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, Nature’s Variety Freeze Dried Raw looks to be a above-average raw dog food.
+Judging by its ingredients alone, Nature’s Variety Instinct Freeze Dried Raw looks like an above-average product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 Near-average protein.
-Above-average fat.
-And below-average carbs when compared to a typical raw dog food.
+Near-average fat.
+And above-average carbs when compared to a typical raw dog food.

-Free of any plant-based protein boosters, this looks like the profile of a raw dog food containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a raw product containing a moderate amount of meat.

-Nature’s Variety Freeze Dried Raw is a meat-based raw product using a significant amount of species-specific meat as its main sources of animal protein, thus earning the brand 5 stars.
+Nature’s Variety Instinct Freeze-Dried Raw is a meat-based dog food using a moderate amount of named meats and organs as its main sources of animal protein, thus earning the brand 4 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.